-“Public dialogue is public space… the privileged material space of the public sphere, and that is where democracy lives,” said Ares Kalandides, Professor of Place Management at Manchester Metropolitan University, during the 44th SNF Dialogues, held on Wednesday, June 30 at the Antonis Tritsis Metropolitan Park Open Theater.
-After more than a year of discussions held exclusively online, and at a time when being able to coexist in outdoor spaces is more crucial than ever, the SNF Dialogues gathered with an in person audience, and addressed the issue of coexistence within public space - in essence, an issue of democracy.
-The discussion also featured Ersi Filippopoulou, NTUA Architect & Jurist, and Kimon Hadjibiros, Emeritus Professor of Ecology and Environmental Management, NTUA.
+“Public dialogue is public space… the privileged material space of the public sphere, and that is where democracy lives,” said Ares Kalandides, Professor of Place Management at the Manchester Metropolitan University, during the 44th SNF Dialogues, held on Wednesday, 30 June at the Antonis Tritsis Metropolitan Park Open Theater.
+After more than a year of discussions held exclusively online, and at a time when being able to co-exist in outdoor spaces is more crucial than ever, the SNF Dialogues gathered with a live audience, and addressed the issue of co-existence within public space - in essence, an issue of democracy.
+The discussion also featured Ersi Filippopoulou, Engineering Architect at the National Technical University of Athens (NTUA) and Jurist, and Kimon Hadjibiros, Emeritus Professor of Ecology and Environmental Management at the NTUA ”

 Public dialogue is public space… the privileged material space of the public sphere, and that is where democracy lives

 “The quality of a space does not only relate to its materials or design, but also to how much we respect it and consider it an extension of our own private space.
 There is a contradiction in this, which is probably explained by the way we perceive our public selves.” commented Ersi Filippopoulou

 Public space demonstrates the collective consciousness of the people

 Upon commenting on citizens’ responsibilities and the relationship between public space and the environment, Kimon Hadjibiros stated: